 The environmental sustainability of the energy utilisation and the reduced exploitation of natural resources will be the common basis for the different disciplines involved: electrical engineering, technical physics and building physics, fluid machines, industrial engineering.

 Students must obtain at least 120 CP, of which at least 42 CP obtained at the Free University of Bozen-Bolzano and at least 33 CP obtained at the University of Trento.
 In addition to the mandatory subjects, a range of optional courses will be offered.

-Currently we offer exchange programmes with almost 20 partner universities all over the world.
+Currently we offer exchange programmes partner universities all over the world.